 Required prior to equipment pickup for football or the 1st practice for cheer and flag football

-- Copy of Birth Certificate (“certificates of birth” issued by the hospital are NOT acceptable)
+Copy of Birth Certificate for new players only - (“certificates of birth” issued by the hospital are NOT acceptable)

 Parents/Guardians are obligated to help.
 You will be assigned to field duties and snack bar duties during the course of the playing season.
 A list of assignments will be issued prior to the first game.
 It is the parent’s responsibility to fulfill the assignments or to provide a suitable adult (at least 18 years old) to act as your substitute.
 This is mandatory.
 Parent involvement is the only way to ensure that a safe, enjoyable program remains available to all of our children.
 If you fail to fulfill your assignment your child may be ineligible to participate in our program.